 - You are experiencing an increase in physical complaints

-Postpartum depression is characterized by a depressed mood most of the day nearly every day.
+Prenatal or postpartum depression (perinatal) is characterized by a depressed mood most of the day nearly every day.
 It can present with symptoms similar to baby blues, but symptoms of depression are more disruptive and last beyond the first two weeks after delivery.
 Onset is usually within the first three months postpartum, but symptoms can emerge any time during the first postpartum year.

 Symptoms of postpartum depression can be difficult to distinguish from “normal” postpartum conditions associated with being a new mother because most new mothers are tired, overwhelmed and anxious.
 The determining factor is how much distress the feelings cause you and how much they interfere with your ability to function during the day.

-Postpartum depression can range from mild to severe.
+Perinatal depression can range from mild to severe.
 Even mild depression requires treatment.
-If left untreated, postpartum depression can have serious adverse effects on you and your relationship with significant others, and on your baby’s emotional and psychologic development.
+If left untreated, perinatal depression can have serious adverse effects on you and your relationship with significant others, and on your baby’s emotional and psychologic development.
 Your baby deserves a healthy mom.

 - You are worried about the way you are feeling